jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 Imagine the following situation.
 There is a clearly defined track, with spots on proximate positions defined in subsequent frames.
 However, in some frames a spot is missing.
 Do we interpret these as  distinct tracks (binding events) or do assume that the camera just missed a spot and really this is one long track?

 If ALLOW_GAP_CLOSING parameter is set to True, TrackMate will consider if gaps in what is possibly one track should be closed.
-If the number of consecutive frames where a spot is missing is smaller than MAX_FRAME_GAP and if the distance between the last known and new spot location is smaller than GAP_CLOSING_MAX_DISTANCE, the two tracks are interpreted to be one track with some spots missing, otherwise as separarate tracks.
+If the number of consecutive frames where a spot is missing is smaller than MAX_FRAME_GAP and if the distance between the last known and new spot location is smaller than GAP_CLOSING_MAX_DISTANCE, the two tracks are interpreted to be one track with some spots missing, otherwise as separate tracks.

 If we expect that a lectin can release a glycan and immediately bind another, a low value of MAX_FRAME_GAP is required.

-The suggested value for MAX_FRAME_GAP is 1 frame and for GAP_CLOSING_MAX_DISTANCE 0.5 micrometerm (which is equal to the expected radius of the spots).
+The suggested value for MAX_FRAME_GAP is 1 frame and for GAP_CLOSING_MAX_DISTANCE 0.5 micrometer (which is equal to the expected radius of the spots).

 ### Track Splitting
 Gap splitting concerns the ability for a track to split into two or more tracks during tracking.
 This is commonly used in scenarios like Cell division: when a single cell divides into two daughter cells and branching motion (when a particle splits into multiple trajectories).
 For the GlycoPaint application this is not relevant and ALLOW_TRACK_SPLITTING is set to False.